Mcluky/Voronoi-Diagramm/README.md

-Voronoi Diagramm by Niklas van der Heide und Lukas Meili.
+Voronoi diagram by Niklas van der Heide and Lukas Meili.